 Question: Madame Ambassador, as mentioned in my statement, I would like to see more private party participation in the WTO dispute settlement process.
 I'm not objecting to the government role in WTO panel matters; this is consistent with international public law practices, and it is an appropriate governmental function in my judgment.

+in my judgment.
 While the submission of amicus briefs is a step forward, their consideration by the panel or its appellate body is not required.
 The very parties most affected are not getting a voice.

+not getting a voice.
 I'd like to have your views on whether we can revise the WTO rules to increase private party participation?

+private party participation?
 Answer: We have worked very closely with private party stakeholders at every stage of dispute settlement proceedings, and we certainly will continue that practice.
 In fact, we rely on them to provide the factual evidence to make our case, and we include them in the process of preparing the briefs and answers to questions that we submit to WTO panels and the WTO Appellate Body.